Funding Opportunities

 Types of projects funded: Local organizations with Floodplains by Design grants are working on projects that are multi-benefit: both reducing flood hazards to communities and restoring natural functions of Washington’s rivers and their floodplains.
 These projects bring together many different uses in the floodplain to benefit the entire community and ecosystem, improve flood protection for towns and farms, restore salmon habitats, improve water quality, and enhance outdoor recreation.

-Example projects: See the program’s “Our Work” page for an interactive map of funded projects.
+Example projects: See the program’s “Impact of FbD Grant Program” page for an interactive map of funded projects.

 More information: Floodplains by Design (Department of Ecology), Floodplains by Design (program website).